mbuelowdev/ssh-docker-deployment/README.md

 The workflow follows a structured deployment process:

 1. **Build Phase**
-   - Extracts deployment configuration from JSON
+   - Extracts deployment configuration from deployment.json
    - Builds Docker image and exports as tarball
    - Sets up Docker Buildx for advanced build features